73rhodes/talks/jswidgets/README.md

 **loginform.html**

 The widget itself, packaged in an HTML file.
+Super simplified example.
 Normally this could include a template, some JavaScript, an AJAX query, etc.

 ```html
 <form action="login" method="POST">